 Memorable Manitobans: Edward Martin Counsell (1872-1931)

-Born at Hamilton, Ontario in 1872, son of Charles Mathew and Charlotte Counsell, brother of R. R. Counsell, he was educated at Trinity College School (Port Hope).
+Born at Hamilton, Ontario in 1872, son of Charles Mathew and Charlotte Counsell, brother of Ronald Rainey Counsell, he was educated at Trinity College School (Port Hope).
 He commenced a business career as a clerk in the Merchants Bank at Hamilton, in 1890.
-He came to Winnipeg in 1894 where, for many years, he was manager of the Winnipeg Clearing House, 258½ Portage Avenue.
+He came to Winnipeg in 1894 where, for many years, he was manager of the Winnipeg Clearing House at 258½ Portage Avenue.

-He died at St. Louis, Missouri on 13 January 1931 and was buried in Elmwood Cemetery.
+He died at St. Louis, Missouri on 13 January 1931 and was buried in the Elmwood Cemetery.

 Who’s Who in Western Canada: A Biographical Dictionary of Notable Living Men and Women of Western Canada, Volume 1, edited by C. W. Parker, Vancouver: Canadian Press Association, 1911.